All Episodes

 Go ahead.

-Uh I know you don't.
+I know you don't.

 I don't really hate you.

-I hate the fact that you had a crown burger and I didn't.
+I hate the fact that you had a Crown burger and I didn't.

 I'm jealous.

-From five minutes away from my home at any given time, buddy.
+Five minutes away from my home at any given time, buddy.

-So uh it's wonderful.
+So it's wonderful.

 Anyway, what's on your mind?

-So I wanted to call and talk about how you are such a great voice for us, the Middle America people.
+So I wanted to call and talk about how you are such a great voice for us, the middle America people.

 When you had those congressmen sitting there and you were in the middle of them and that half circle was brilliant, sir.